Sunscreen-tech/Sunscreen/README.md

-# This repository contains the BFV version of our compiler; to see our new processor based FHE compiler using TFHE, see our [HPU](https://github.com/Sunscreen-tech/hpu/) repository.
+# This repository contains the BFV version of our compiler; for our new FHE compiler based on the TFHE scheme, see our [HPU](https://github.com/Sunscreen-tech/hpu/) repository.

 [![Rust](https://github.com/Sunscreen-tech/Sunscreen/workflows/CI/badge.svg)](https://github.com/Sunscreen-tech/Sunscreen/actions/workflows/rust.yml)